NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/_index.md

 Once no subscriptions are active and the image digest has been obtained, delete the image.

 ```
-anchore-cli image del sha256:acd3ca9941a85e8ed16515bfc5328e4e2f8c128caa72959a58a127b7801ee01f
+nextlinux-cli image del sha256:acd3ca9941a85e8ed16515bfc5328e4e2f8c128caa72959a58a127b7801ee01f
 Success
 ```

 ### Advanced

 Anchore engine also allows adding images directly by digest / tag / timestamp tuple, which can be useful to add images that are still available in a registry but not associated with a current tag any longer.
-This functionality is available via the anchore engine API directly for advanced use cases, by constructing a message body that has 'digest', 'tag' and 'created_at' fields populated - see the API for more details.
+This functionality is available via the nextlinux engine API directly for advanced use cases, by constructing a message body that has 'digest', 'tag' and 'created_at' fields populated - see the API for more details.